GuruRamya/medisetu/Medisetu/Readme.txt

 ## Limitations

-- Handwritten prescriptions are hit or miss with OCR.
-The UI warns users about this.
+- OCR accuracy depends on image quality.
+Blurry, skewed, or low-contrast scans may have extraction errors.
 - The system explains reports — it does not diagnose.
 Every response reminds the user to consult a doctor.
 - Radiology analysis is NLP on the written report, not computer vision on the actual scan images.
 - Responses are only as good as the input.
 A poorly scanned or unclear report will produce a weaker explanation.
+- API calls are rate-limited (25 requests/minute for blood reports, 15/minute for others) to prevent abuse and keep costs stable.

 ---

 ## Disclaimer

 MediSetu is an educational tool.
 It explains medical reports in simple language — it is not a substitute for professional medical advice.
 Always consult a qualified doctor for diagnosis and treatment decisions.

 *Built by a CS student who got tired of watching family members stare blankly at lab reports.*
 *No medical reports are permanently stored by the system.*